Things Every American Should Do In The US In Their Lifetime

 It might be one of the most popular tourist destinations in the nation, but every American should walk the National Mall.
 The 2-mile swath of greenery has been around for more than 200 years and stretches from the foot of the U.S. Capitol to the Potomac River.
 While you're there, visit historic monuments like the Lincoln Memorial and the Washington Monument.

-New York City is one of the 101 best weekend getaways in America, and no trip to the Big Apple is complete without going to the Metropolitan Museum of Art, famously known as "The Met."
-But this acclaimed New York museum is worth seeing with your own eyes.
+No trip to the Big Apple is complete without going to the Metropolitan Museum of Art, famously known as "The Met."
 More than 5,000 years of art from around the world are on display.

 Watching the Times Square Ball Drop on television every year from the comfort of your home might be fun, but every American should throw on a warm coat and a party hat and witness the event that has occurred for more than a century in person at least once.